 HP is special.
 HP levels when you take damage, or end fights on low HP.
 And sometimes it raises… just because!
 The random HP boosts were a new feature added to the GBA version because of this game’s most bizarre, popular strategy.
 SE was trying to dissuade us from using this strategy, but this is the Marathon, so did we stop?
 No sir!
 So what is this strategy?
 Well. thanks to the “levelling through use” system, it’s more efficient to raise your HP by mauling your fellow party members with your own swords and spells in hopes of their stats rising – and boy, will they ever!
 We spent most of the game with the party looking like ground beef at all times.

 Weapon type and spells level up under more consistent rules (that’s why we bought Cure for everyone as soon as possible).
 You can level up your ability to use types of weapons, or individual spells.
 Each spell and weapon type can gain levels from 1 to 16, and weirdly enough, the MP it takes to cast a spell is equal to its level, no matter how powerful the spell!
-Spells and weapons gain experience towards a level up, not unlike characters in other FF games, but there’s a catch: you have to use them a number of times before they’ll gain any experience at all (the enemy’s rank is also a factor in levelling things up, but to keep you from power-levelling on the overworld, a huge portion of enemies are rank 1).
+Spells and weapons gain experience of a sorts towards a level up, but there’s a catch: you have to use them a number of times before they’ll gain any experience at all (the enemy’s rank is also a factor in levelling things up, but to keep you from power-levelling on the overworld, a huge portion of enemies are rank 1).
 To cut down on the math: in an average fight, you have to use weapons as many times as they have levels, and spells half as many (it used to be just as many, but that too was changed in Dawn of Souls).
-It doesn’t take a veteran RPG player to recognize that most enemies won’t survive 15 sword attacks in a row, so it’s a lot harder than it sounds.
+It doesn’t take a veteran RPG player to recognize that most enemy groups won’t survive 15 sword attacks in a row, so it’s a lot harder than it sounds.